Koszul duality patterns in Floer theory: Abstract

 \section{Abstract}

 We study symplectic invariants of the open symplectic manifolds $X_\Gamma$ obtained by plumbing cotangent bundles of 2-spheres according to a plumbing tree $\Gamma$.
 For any tree $\Gamma$, we calculate (DG-)algebra models of the Fukaya category $\mathcal{F}(X_\Gamma)$ of closed exact Lagrangians in $X_\Gamma$ and the wrapped Fukaya category $\mathcal{W}(X_\Gamma)$.
 When $\Gamma$ is a Dynkin tree of type $A_n$ or $D_n$ (and conjecturally also for $E_6,E_7,E_8$), we prove that these models for the Fukaya category $\mathcal{F}(X_\Gamma)$ and $\mathcal{W}(X_\Gamma)$ are related by (derived) Koszul duality.
-As an application, we give explicit computations of symplectic cohomology of $X_\Gamma$ for $\Gamma=A_n,D_n$, based on the Legendrian surgery formula of \cite{BEE}.
-In the case that $\Gamma$ is non-Dynkin, we obtain a spectral sequence that converges to symplectic cohomology whose $E_2$-page is given by the Hochschild cohomology of the preprojective algebra associated to the corresponding $\Gamma$.
-It is conjectured that this spectral sequence is degenerate if the ground field has characteristic zero.
+As an application, we give explicit computations of symplectic cohomology of $X_\Gamma$ for $\Gamma=A_n,D_n$, based on the Legendrian surgery formula of Bourgeois, Ekholm and Eliashberg.